ih-lab/FEMI/README.md

 ```

 ### Pretrained Model Weights
-The pretrained model weights can be downloaded from [here]()
+The pretrained model weights can be accessed through [HuggingFace](https://huggingface.co/surajraj99/FEMI).

-The weights are compatible with the hugging face Tensorflow implementation if the ViT MAE.
+The weights are compatible with the HuggingFace implementation of the ViT MAE.
 Information can be found [here](https://huggingface.co/docs/transformers/main/model_doc/vit_mae)

 ### Pretraining With Your Own Data
 You can further pretrain FEMI with your own large-scale IVF image dataset in an SSL setting.
 The code for pretraining can be found in the `main_pretrain.py` script.